 Adding the pre-configured stack

-Overnode installs and upgrades Loki driver for Docker automatically when the tool is installed / upgraded.
+When Overnode is installed or upgraded, it also does the same for Loki driver for Docker automatically.
 This enables containers to stream stdout / stderr logs to the Loki server.

 Adjust the downloaded settings as required.
 Default settings should work fine for a start.
 The stack opens